eager-dev/eagerx/docs/guide/developer_guide/bridge/bridge_node.rst

 reset
 *****

-The *reset* method is called every time the environment needs to be reset.
+The :func:`~eagerx.core.entities.Bridge.reset` method is called every time a reset is performed.
-However, in the *OdeBridge*, we can just reset the state of each object, which will be done in the engine states.
+This allows to reset the state of the *OdeBridge*.
+In our case, we are not adding a state to the *OdeBridge*.
+However, this could be done, for example to vary the integration parameters over episodes as a form of domain randomization.
+In our case, we will not do this.
 Therefore, the reset method will also be a simple pass:

 ::